 The country of Vietnam is long and narrow and the distances between north, central, and southern Vietnam are quite large.
 You can take the train or bus journeys are generally long, and will eat into your time.
 They’re generally not that comfortable although scenery out of the window is pretty spectacular.
-If you choose to travel this way The Man in Seat 61 is a great resource for timetable information and to book.

 Vietnam has quite a few low-cost airlines including Vietnam Airlines, VietJet, and Jetstar that offer good value domestic flights.
 Bear in mind that both VietJet and Jetstar run notoriously late so keep your schedule flexible and don’t book any important tours on flight days.

 Bookaway is a great resource for timetables, routes, information and to book your train or flight when you’re looking to travel around Vietnam.

 This 2 week Vietnam itinerary takes in the country’s highlights from north to south.
 We’ll fly into Hanoi and out of HCMC.
 Stops include Hanoi, Halong Bay, Hue, Hoi An and Ho Chi Minh City.
 There’s time factored in to kick back on the beach at Hoi An – it is a holiday after all.
 But you could add on Mui Ne and spend less time in Hoi An.
 It’s flexible.
 Feel free to message me or comment below if you have any questions.
 Happy to help.

 Hanoi – 2 nights / Halong Bay – 1 night / Hue – 2 nights / Hoi An – 5 nights / Ho Chi Minh City – 3 nights (optional add on – Mui Ne – kitesurfing)

 Hanoi: Days 1 – 3 (2 nights)